Community Life

 If you are unable to register online, or if you have questions, please call Terri Banasek.
 Terri can take your reservation over the phone if you need help.
 Contact the church office if you need Terri’s phone number.

 To Make Your Payment: Important: Please make your payment after you have completed your registration form.
-The registration form will help you determine your total cost due.
-The registration form contains more information (at the top) about costs, cancellation, the refund policy, etc.

 To pay by check: Please make your check payable to Westminster Presbyterian Church and write “All-Church Retreat” in the memo line.
 Please note how much is for a payment, and if applicable, how much is a retreat donation.
 Mail it to Westminster Presbyterian Church, 1624 NE Hancock, Portland, OR 97212.